 - complete all of the steps below for becoming a host.

 - follow all provided hosting guidelines.
 We will provide a complete list of hosting expectations when a staff member comes for the home visit, and review any additional hosting guidelines with you at the host orientation.

 1. Complete the Youth Host Application

-Please download and complete the Youth Host Application and return to Laura Lyons, Youth Leadership Coordinator, as soon as possible to begin the process of becoming a host.
-A typed signature is acceptable for both documents.
-You may return these documents by email to firstname.lastname@example.org or by mail to: WorldOregon, ℅ Laura Lyons, 1207 SW Broadway, Suite 300, Portland, OR 97202
+Please complete the online Youth Host Application and contact Anna Schneider if you have any questions.
+If you would prefer to download and email or mail the application, please use this Youth Host Application.
+You may return these documents by email to firstname.lastname@example.org or by mail to: WorldOregon, ℅ Anna Schneider, 1207 SW Broadway, Suite 300, Portland, OR 97202

 2. Provide information for a criminal background check